PostHog/posthog.com/contents/blog/posthog-vs-amplitude.md

 Let's start with the core differences.
 Over 9,000 companies already use PostHog, and many have switched from Amplitude.
 Here are a few reasons why.

 ### 1. It's open source
 Our MIT License isn’t just for show.
-You can access [our source code](https://github.com/PostHog/posthog) and use it to [build your own plugins](/docs/plugins/build) or even add extra functionality.
+You can access [our source code](https://github.com/PostHog/posthog), raise your own issues and PRs, and use it to [build your own plugins](/docs/plugins/build) or even add extra functionality.
 You also benefit from the work of other teams who build their own plugins.
 And we're not just an open-source tool; we're an open-source company.
 Our [company handbook](/handbook) is open to everyone, as is [how we pay people](/handbook/people/compensation).

 ### 2. It's built for engineers
 Unlike Amplitude, PostHog is built for software developers.
 PostHog autocaptures events, so you don't need to waste time instrumenting events every time you update your app or website.
 Our pricing is transparent, and we're entirely self-serve.
-You can setup PostHog and start paying us without ever speaking to a sales rep, but we have an [awesome customer success team](/signup/self-host/get-in-touch?plan=scale&demo=scale#demo) if you want to.
+You can setup PostHog and start paying us without ever speaking to a sales rep, but we have an [awesome customer success team](/signup/self-host/get-in-touch?plan=scale&demo=scale#demo) if you have questions.

 ### 3. You control your data
 You can self-host PostHog and keep total control of your data.
 That means no third-party cookies, no data sharing, and straightforward [GDPR](/docs/privacy/gdpr-compliance) and [HIPAA compliance](/docs/privacy/hipaa-compliance).
 We also offer [PostHog Cloud](/pricing#cloud) for those who prefer a fully-managed SaaS experience, while partners like [Altinity](/marketplace/altinity) can manage a self-hosted instance on your behalf.